Azure/azure-quickstart-templates/bosh-setup/README.md

 | adminUsername  | Username for the Virtual Machines  |
 | adminPassword  | Password for the Virtual Machine  |
 | enableDNSOnDevbox | A default DNS will be setup in the devbox if it is true |

+Note:

+You can set enableDNSOnDevbox true to configure your dev-box as a DNS server for testing quickly.
+You should reboot the dev-box manually after the DNS is deployed.
+And if your dev-box reboots, its public IP address may change.
+You need to manually update it in /etc/bind/cf.com.wan.